-How exciting would it be to murder someone?
-Most of us will never know, because we would never do it, but that doesn’t mean that we don’t fantasize about it.
-Just to test our skills against the most brilliant minds of criminal justice, and to see if our attention to detail could match theirs.
+Do you want to murder someone?
+Most of us don’t, but that doesn’t mean we don’t fantasize about it.
+Most of us don’t have one particular person in mind, and we don’t think about it to the point of gauging the ramifications of doing it.
+We just think about how exciting it would be to test our skills against the most brilliant minds of criminal justice and see if our attention to detail could match theirs.
 Just to see if we could get away with it, and so we can say that we did it.
-If we are to believe scientists at the University of Oregon, and microbiologists at Argonne National Laboratory, we may want to stop procrastinating already, and just do it, because getting away with murder could become a lot more complex in the next five-to-ten years.
+If we are to believe scientists at the University of Oregon, and microbiologists at Argonne National Laboratory, we may want to stop procrastinating already, and just do it, because getting away with murder will become a lot more complex in the next five-to-ten years.

 The cavalier use of such phrases may speak to the inability of most to express themselves, or the need we have to exaggerate everything for the purpose of illustrating how strong we feel about a matter.
 Whatever the case is, we use the phrase getting away with murder, because we deem it one of the most difficult things to do.
 Even in the days of Sherlock Holmes, when law enforcement officials had little more than their wit, elevated observation skills, the ability to read people, and all of the experience and training that honed those natural attributes, we deemed getting away with murder so difficult that few, if any, could escape a thorough investigation unscathed.